 Find Hospital Community Benefits Plans

-In its 1998 Senate Bill 697 Report to the Legislature, OSHPD reported on the first round of hospital community benefit reporting, and presented recommendations for future community benefit planning and reporting.
-Overall, OSHPD found that the legislation encouraged hospitals to work collaboratively with community partners, and provided a conducive framework for meaningful contributions by not-for-profit hospitals.
+In its 1998 Senate Bill 697 Report to the Legislature, the Office of Statewide Health Planning and Development (OSHPD) reported on the first round of hospital community benefit reporting and presented recommendations for future community benefit planning and reporting.
+Overall, OSHPD found that the legislation encouraged hospitals to work collaboratively with community partners and provided a conducive framework for meaningful contributions by not-for-profit hospitals.

 OSHPD is the equivalent of the "public library" for private, non-profit hospitals' community benefit plans.
 The following units within OSHPD are involved in handling the plans and related issues:

-- Healthcare Information Division / Accounting and Reporting Systems Section
+- Information Services Division / Accounting and Reporting Systems Section

 Receives the plans and conducts policy analysis on reporting issues.
 A draft Planners Guide is available to assist hospital staff in developing a community benefit plan.

-- Healthcare Information Division / Healthcare Information Resource Center (HIRC)
+- Information Services Division / Healthcare Information Resource Center (HIRC)

 Handles public requests for copies of the community benefit plans.